momeara/mema/README.md

 # mema: Multi-Electrode Midbrain Analysis

-This is a set of tools for analysing multi-electrode recordings of the midbrain brain firing The package has been developed by the O'Meara lab at UMich and the Margolis Lab at UCSF.
+This is a set of tools for analysing multi-electrode electrophysiology recordings The package has been developed by the O'Meara lab at UMich and the Margolis Lab at UCSF.

 ## to install
 From within R,

-    install.packages("devtools")
+    install.packages("remotes")
-    devtools::install_github("momeara/mema")
+    remotes::install_github("momeara/mema")

 ## Documentation